Lumbar Sympathetic Nerve Block

 What is a lumbar sympathetic nerve block?

 Your brain sends information to the body through pathways known as nerves.
-Nerves also receive information from the body and send it to the proper regions of the brain.
+Nerves also receive information from the body and send it to the correct regions of the brain.
 Nerves that communicate some types of pain from the legs and feet pass through the lumbar sympathetic nerves on their way to the brain.

 Why might I need a lumbar sympathetic nerve block?

 You might need a lumbar sympathetic nerve block if you have certain types of pain in your lower legs, ankles, or feet.
 Often, the procedure works by blocking the nerves from sending pain signals.
-Other times, it works by blocking the nerves that control some of your body’s involuntary functions like blood vessel size.
+Other times, it works by blocking the nerves that control some of your body’s involuntary functions such as blood vessel size.

 • Complex regional pain syndrome (CRPS)